xiangyiwen22/Recommender-Systems-Specialization/Course 2/Week 3 - Item-Item Collaborative Filtering.md

 <center> <h1> Item‐Item Strength and Weakness </h1> </center>
-- Very Successful in Commercial Applications: Amazon used Item‐Item widely – Claims great success in recommendation
-  – Helps people find products of interest

-- Big Disappointment in MovieLens: MovieLens users were switched, and manycomplained – Claimed that recommendations were too obvious
-  – Lack of bold recommendations and predictions

-- Item‐Item is more **conservative** than User-User in its recommendations and predictions; Item‐Item is **faster and more stable** (allowing pre-computation) for domains with many more users than items
+Item‐Item is more **conservative** than User-User in its recommendations and predictions; Item‐Item is **faster and more stable** (allowing pre-computation) for domains with many more users than items
-  – Very difficult for item‐item to discover highly different items to recommend, since they were grounded in more data – User‐User by default will elevate items that a close neighbor loves, even without much evidence: If `Bob` think movie `Pets` is good, this is enough evidence for his close neighbor that `Pets` is good
+- Very difficult for item‐item to discover highly different items to recommend, since they were grounded in more data

+– User‐User by default will elevate items that a close neighbor loves, even without much evidence: If `Bob` think movie `Pets` is good, this is enough evidence for his close neighbor that `Pets` is good
 – Can be good for shopping, consumption tasks but frustrating for browsing/entertainment
+  - Very Successful in Commercial Applications: Amazon used Item‐Item widely and claims great success in recommendation; Helps people find products of interest
+  - Big Disappointment in MovieLens: MovieLens users were switched, and many complained that recommendations were too obvious; Lack of bold recommendations and predictions